data-apis/scipy-2023-presentation/paper.rst

 specification support will be announced later this year.

 SciPy 2.0 is also planned, and will include full support for the array API across the different functions.
-For end-users this means that they can use CuPy arrays or PyTorch tensors instead of NumPy arrays in SciPy functions, and they will just work as expected, performing the calculation with the underlying array library and returning an array from the same library.
+For end users this means that they can use CuPy arrays or PyTorch tensors instead of NumPy arrays in SciPy functions, and they will just work as expected, performing the calculation with the underlying array library and returning an array from the same library.